Woman yelling at a cat: Popularity

 The meme turned Smudge into an internet personality, garnering an official website and a line of clothing, coffee mugs, and other merchandise based on him; 1.4 million followers on his Instagram account; and a "Smudgeposting" Facebook group that had 23,000 followers.
 The Instagram and the Smudgeposting numbers are as of December 2019.
 Content on Smudge's Instagram includes various types of post, such as him having the same expression as in the meme towards other foods such as nachos.
 Smudge's owners donated the money raised from t-shirt sales to the cat-rescuing non-profit Furry Tails.
 On Instagram, celebrities such as NFL linebacker Bruce Davis and WWE wrestler John Cena posted Smudge memes, as well as pictures of themselves wearing shirts of the cat; rapper Snoop Dogg also showed appreciation for the meme.

 The meme has been used by notable individuals and institutions.
 NFL's Stefon Diggs, during an interview, wore cleats with the meme on it.
 Library and Archives Canada used the meme in a Facebook post explaining why its employees sometimes handle rare books bare-handed.

 Publications called "woman yelling at a cat" one of the best memes of 2019 and the 2010s decade, while Smudge himself topped Time magazine's 2020 list of the best popular online cats of that year.

 "Woman yells at a cat" won Meme of the Year at the 12th Shorty Awards, presented to Armstrong and Smudge on May 3, 2020.

 Commentary

-Writers cited "woman yelling at a cat" as an example of the pop culture impact of The Real Housewives franchise, and how previously released media gain a second life on the internet.
+"Woman yelling at a cat" was cited as an example of the pop culture impact of The Real Housewives franchise, and of the way previously released media gain a second life on the internet.